 - If you are unable to take part in any race for whatever reason but you are available on the race day, you can still gain points by volunteering at the race.
 A total of 10 points are awarded for volunteering at a race.
 We must receive confirmation from the race organisers that you attended on race day.
 Please ensure you provide your full name, club and age category to the race organiser.

-- In the eventuality of a tie on points, the winner will be decided by the person who has taken part in most events out of the eight in the RunDerby race series.
+- In the eventuality of a tie on points, the winner will be decided by the person who has taken part in most events out of the six in the RunDerby race series.
 If the quantity of events is the same then the winner will be decided on their highest points achieved from their highest scoring event in the RunDerby race series.
 If this is also a tie, the winner will be decided on their second highest scoring event, then third and so on.

 - Whilst every care is taken to ensure an accurate league table, it is the duty of the runner to ensure that their results appear accurately within two weeks of the event in the RunDerby race series.
 This includes duplication’s of the runners name (due to being spelt slightly different) in the league table.
 For any inclusions and event specific amendments such as major name changes, position, gender or age category, please contact the event directly within two weeks of the event date.
 For any minor amendments to your name (such as Tom to Thomas), please Contact Us.

 RunDerby Race Series amendments to results rule: